-Acid base accounting results from grid samples collected at inactive production rock sites in 2002, 2005 and 2006 support previous investigations.
-The sites contain a mixture of acid generating and acid neutralizing rock and except for specific Mill Backslope and Site 1350 samples, the bulk of the material has near-neutral pH.
-2008 ABA analyses are pending.
+Acid base accounting results from grid samples collected at inactive production rock sites from 2002 to 2008 support previous investigations.
+The sites contain a mixture of acid generating and acid neutralizing rock.
 All inactive sites have drainage dominated by near-neutral waters having sulfate and metals concentrations consistent with exposed production rock.
 Base flows at inactive site sample locations are low (generally less than 10 gpm).

 The exposures in the rock quarries generally contain far less pyrite and carbonate than production rock.
 Each of the five quarries has zones of pyritic rock exposed in the pit walls; however, the volume of runoff from these zones is relatively small.
 Lower sulfide contents and smaller surface areas yield a lower flux of oxidation products from quarries compared to production rock sites.
+However, buildup of acidic oxidation products on overhanging exposures can produce low rinse pH values.
 Water monitoring indicates that metal loading from pit walls is also lower than loading from production rock sites.
 Metal loading identified in the drainage from Pit 5 does not appear to be solely associated with the pit walls and may reflect influences from the previous water treatment plant as well as recent heavy construction activity in the area.
 Surface drainage from the Pit 5 area is captured by the tailings area containment system and routed for treatment prior to discharge under the HGCMC NPDES permit AK-004320-6.